Native American Hopi Carved Kokopelli Fertility Katsina Doll

 Native American Hopi Carved Kokopelli Fertility Katsina Doll by Milton Howard

-The Humpback Flute Player (Kokopelli) is an engaging image that originated in the ancient Paleo-American culture and was brought into the present by the Pueblo Indians.
+The Humpback Flute Player (Kokopelli) is an engaging image that originated in ancient Paleo-America and was brought into the present by the Pueblo Indians.
 This classic figure of a bent over being playing a flute has been associated with shamanism and supernatural qualities.
 He is a magical being who, by playing his flute, calls the clouds to make rain.
 Today, the Hopi play flutes over the springs to attract rain.
 Kokopelli is also a symbol for fertility because he carries seeds and mist in his hump.
 He is mischievous when it comes to seducing young maidens!
 He is often portrayed with an image of corn.
 It is interesting to note that the hump, usually perceived as an abnormality or deformity, is considered special, even magical and transformative like fantastic creatures, such as unicorns, griffins, etc. Shamans are often deformed or have narrowly escaped physical death.

 9.5 in. tall